 How much biodiversity is in your neighborhood?
 Take a walk around your block and take note of the various types of biodiversity in the area.
 You can even make a map beforehand and, while walking, mark down where each kind of organism is.
-Look up, out, and down to find organisms you may not have seen yet.
-Draw each one that you find!
+Are they plants?
+Are they fungi?
+Spiders?
+Worms?
+Birds?
+Insects?
+You can check what has been observed in your area on INaturalist Bioblitz by entering your city or town. an example of a Book Bioblitz Kit is also available in some areas to borrow.
+Record all of the flora and fauna.
+Look high and low to find organisms you may not have observed before but who leave right under , beside, or above you!
+Photograph your finds and identify them using the I Naturalist app.
+You are becoming a Citizen scientist and helping the world collect data!

 Sometimes, humans and other animals introduce flora and fauna into new areas.
 Sometimes, this is natural and improves biodiversity.
 However, invasive species like emerald ash borers, garlic mussels, or sea lamprey can eat up others living things in the food chain and damage the balance of biodiversity, causing species to die or move away.
 Find out what invasive species are in your area and write about methods being introduced to control or eliminate their spread.
 Upload invasive species to the gallery.